adon-cloudcannon/landing-page-test/src/collections/case-studies/the-new-dynamic.md

 And with the benefits of Jamstack — speed, reliability, and security — AGNI readers have the best possible experience.

-{% bookshop "markdown/quote" quote:"We’re eager to port those sites to CloudCannon, to show it to our clients, to discuss it, and get them set up.
-We're very happy, and I'm thrilled to have more clients seeing their sites on CloudCannon." %}
+> We’re eager to port those sites to CloudCannon, to show it to our clients, to discuss it, and get them set up.
+We're very happy, and I'm thrilled to have more clients seeing their sites on CloudCannon.

 ### Empowered editors without a developer